minfeishen2024/hugo-mock-landing-page-domain-name/README.md

 2. Open the project in your preferred code editor.
 3. Follow the installation instructions in the `INSTALL.md` file to set up the app.
 4. Start the development server and begin exploring the app's features.

+## Workflow
+This website is autodeployed using Github Actions Workflow under .github/workflows folder.
+Read github-actions-workflow-description.pdf for more details.